brucerbrown/GCD_Project_Files/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Once executed, the resulting dataset maybe found at MeanCombinedData.txt
+Once executed, the resulting dataset is produced as MeanCombinedData.txt.

 To accomplish these steps, run_analysis.R must do the following: